node-fetch/node-fetch/README.md

 {
 	method: 'GET'
 	, headers: {}        // request header. format {a:'1'} or {b:['1','2','3']}
-	, redirect: 'follow' // set to 'manual' to extract redirect headers, `error` to reject redirect , follow: 20         // maximum redirect count.
-0 to not follow redirect , timeout: 0         // req/res timeout in ms. 0 to disable (os limit still applies), timeout reset on redirect , compress: true     // support gzip/deflate content encoding. false to disable , size: 0            // maximum response body size in bytes.
+	, redirect: 'follow' // set to `manual` to extract redirect headers, `error` to reject redirect , follow: 20         // maximum redirect count.
+0 to not follow redirect , timeout: 0         // req/res timeout in ms, it resets on redirect.
+0 to disable (OS limit applies) , compress: true     // support gzip/deflate content encoding. false to disable , size: 0            // maximum response body size in bytes.
 0 to disable , body: empty        // request body. can be a string, buffer, readable stream